scipy-conference/scipy_proceedings/papers/ralph_kube/kube.rst

 Magnetic Fusion Energy research and its data analysis needs
 -----------------------------------------------------------

 Research on magnetic fusion energy (MFE) combines theoretical physics, experimental physics, engineering, and even economics to achieve the goal of developing an unlimited, clean energy source.
 Python is well established in the fusion community through projects like plasmapy [PPY]_ or OMFIT [Men15]_.
-With a plethora of scientific disciplines at its footing, scientific workflows in MFE vary significantly by the amount of data and computational time they require.
-We introduce ``Delta`` - the aDaptive nEar-reaL Time Analysis framework - using a typical image processing workflow as a use case.
+With a plethora of scientific disciplines at its foundation, scientific workflows in MFE vary significantly by the amount of data and computational time they require.
+We introduce ``Delta`` - the aDaptive nEar-reaL Time Analysis framework - using a typical spectral analysis workflow as a use case.
 We hope this tool will aid research on magnetic fusion energy.

 But before we begin, what is the goal of magnetic fusion energy research?
 If you could harvest the energy from controlled nuclear fusion reactions you would have a potentially unlimited,